OXID-eSales/graphql-base-module/README.md

 ### How to extend

-See [oxid-esales/graphql-example](https://github.com/OXID-eSales/graphql-example-module) for an exemplary implementation.
+See [oxid-esales/graphql-catalogue](https://github.com/OXID-eSales/graphql-catalogue-module) for example of module extending GraphQl Base Module.

 ### Caching